-At the international level, Colombia highlights the importance of international platforms for dialogue and coordination, including the series of global conferences on transitioning away from fossil fuels—such as the conference held in Santa Marta—which serve as key spaces to advance the identification of enabling pathways, shared challenges, exchange best practices, and build consensus around practical and scalable solutions.
+At the international level, Colombia highlights the importance of international platforms for dialogue and coordination, including the series of global conferences on transitioning away from fossil fuels, such as the conference held in Santa Marta,which serve as key spaces to advance the identification of enabling pathways, shared challenges, exchange best practices, support the implementation of practical and scalable solutions.
 These forums contribute to fostering collective ambition and enhancing cooperation.

 Discussions on enabling pathways for the transition should prioritize the comprehensive reform of the international financial architecture, including expanding access to concessional finance on fair terms, reforming multilateral development banks, and reducing the cost of capital for developing countries.
 This should be complemented by the deployment of innovative instruments, such as debt-for-nature swaps, to unlock fiscal space for climate action.
 At the same time, strengthening technology transfer and capacity-building mechanisms remains essential to ensure that all countries can effectively implement low-emission development pathways.